gmalim/NBA_analysis/README_AllStars.md

 ### 2. User input

-- Choose the year you want to predict, between 2000 and 2018.
+- Choose the first and last year for which data has been scraped, and choose the year you want to predict.the year you want to predict.
 The years that are not selected are used for cross-validation and training of the ML algorithms.
 - Choose whether you want to include advanced player statistics (e.g. *PER*, *VORP*, etc.) in the analysis or not.
 - Choose the minimum number of games a player has to have started per season to be included in the analysis.

 ### 3. Data processing

-- Data loading: NBA data from 2000-2018 from [basketball-reference.com](https://www.basketball-reference.com) have been saved as csv-files in the **data** directory using the scraper functions in [*NBAanalysissetup.py*](NBAanalysissetup.py).
-- Data preparation (feature selection, *NaN* handling, etc.).
+- Data loading and preparation (feature selection, *NaN* handling, etc.).
 	- Features included in this analysis: *G, GS, MP/G, PTS/48, PER, TS%, TRB%, AST%, STL%, BLK%, USG%, OWS/48, DWS/48, OBPM, DBPM, VORP, TW*.
 (Definitions can be found [here](https://www.basketball-reference.com/about/glossary.html)).
 	- Target statistic is the players' All-Star selection status (*AS*), a binary variable.
 - Feature scaling as required by various ML algorithms.
 - Visualization of distributions of all features for All-Stars and non-All-Stars.